DallasMcNeil/Overflow/README.md

 # Building
 Overflow requires Xcode 7.x to build.
 All project files should be configured correctly.

-A prebuilt copy of Overflow will become available in the near future.
+A prebuilt copy of Overflow is available [here](http://www.dallasmcneil.com/downloads/Overflow.zip).

 # System requirements
 Requires OS X 10.8 or greater